Employer Guide to Apprenticeships

 To qualify as off-the-job training, activities must:

-- take place within the apprentice’s normal working hours
+- Take place during the apprentice’s normal working hours

-Off-the-job training can take place either in the apprentice’s usual place of work, at home, or at any other location.
-Studying for an English or Maths qualification at level 2 does not count as off-the-job training.
+Off-the-job training can take place in the apprentice’s usual workplace, at home or at any other location.
+Studying for an English or Maths qualification at Level 2 does not count as off-the-job training.

-We will advise and guide the apprentices through the process of logging off-the-job training and help them map their training to their apprenticeship standard, ensuring that everything they do is counted towards their qualification.
+We will advise and guide apprentices through the process of logging off-the-job training, helping them map their activities to their apprenticeship standard to ensure that everything they do is counted towards their qualification.

-This is recorded in an online portfolio system called OneFile, which shows the apprentice their progress against the planned off-the-job hours they need to complete.
+This is recorded in an online portfolio system called OneFile, which tracks the apprentice’s progress against the planned off-the-job hours they need to complete.

 KSBs

-All apprenticeship standards outline the knowledge, skills, and behaviours (KSBs) that a person in that relevant occupation will be expected to demonstrate.
-An apprenticeship, therefore, will upskill an apprentice over the duration of the On-Programme Delivery to be competent and confident with demonstrating these KSBs.
-The apprentice must be able to demonstrate all of the KSBs by the end of the programme in order to achieve the apprenticeship.
+All apprenticeship standards outline the knowledge, skills, and behaviours (KSBs) that an individual in the relevant occupation is expected to demonstrate.
+An apprenticeship, therefore, upskills an apprentice over the duration of the On-Programme Delivery, enabling them to become competent and confident in demonstrating these KSBs.
+The apprentice must be able to demonstrate all of the KSBs by the end of the programme to successfully achieve the apprenticeship.

-We develop training programmes that will impart knowledge, teach skills, and help apprentices develop behaviours that will benefit them throughout their careers.
-They should have the opportunity to work on and demonstrate the KSBs in their job role in order for an apprenticeship to be successful.
-Some apprenticeship standards also have occupational duties that outline the tasks the apprentice should undertake to ensure the KSBs are applied in their role.
+We develop training programmes that impart knowledge, teach skills, and help apprentices cultivate behaviours that will benefit them throughout their careers.
+To ensure the success of an apprenticeship, apprentices should have the opportunity to work on and demonstrate the KSBs in their job role.
+Some apprenticeship standards also include occupational duties that outline the tasks the apprentice should undertake to ensure the KSBs are applied in their role.

-When an apprentice has demonstrated all of the knowledge, skills, and behaviours that are associated with their standard, they will be ready for End-Point Assessment.
+When an apprentice has demonstrated all of the knowledge, skills and behaviours associated with their standard, they will be ready for the End-Point Assessment.

-At this time, we hand the apprentice over to an independent End Point Assessment Organisation (EPAO) which has the job of assessing the apprentice’s level of competence and assigns them a grade, usually distinction, pass, merit or fail.
+At this stage, we hand the apprentice over to an independent End Point Assessment Organisation (EPAO), which is responsible for assessing the apprentice’s level of competence and assigning them a grade, usually distinction, pass, merit or fail.

-In order to achieve a rounded view of the apprentice, End Point Assessment usually involves two or three methods, each of which contributes to the final grade.
-For example, an exam or multiple-choice test, followed up by a work-based project, and then a professional discussion about what they have learned during their apprenticeship.
+To achieve a comprehensive view of the apprentice’s abilities, the End Point Assessment typically involves two or three assessment methods, each contributing to the final grade.
+For example, this could include an exam or multiple-choice test, followed by a work-based project and then a professional discussion about what the apprentice has learned during their apprenticeship.

-We work with and coach apprentices to be more comfortable writing reports and delivering presentations so that they are not as daunted at End-Point Assessment.
-Mock interviews check whether the apprentice is ready before they go to End-Point Assessment.
+We work with and coach apprentices to help them feel more confident in writing reports and delivering presentations, so they are less daunted by the End Point Assessment.
+Mock interviews are conducted to assess whether the apprentice is ready before they go to the End Point Assessment.

 Some of the common assessment methods include: